Our Story

 We soon realized that we could combine our skills in textiles and green woodworking to create yurts—our first home in Wales!

-Our new friends supported our yurt-building dream, and one neighbor even allowed us to set up a steam box in his garage to steam the yurt poles.
+Our new friends supported our yurt-building dream, and one neighbor even allowed us to attach a steam box to his garage to steam the yurt poles.

 Our Mission & Craft